RainbowShatter/Doom-NeoVim-LE/README.md

  > Basic, Fast, Popular and Easy to use deafult plugins for all of you programming needs
 >
 Games and cool Fun stuff!
- > you can now procastinate with ease using all cool games inside Neovim
+ > You can now procastinate with ease using all cool games inside Neovim

+Easy Integration
+ > Easily switch between services such as Godot or Obsidian to Neovim in a cool seamless way

 ## Requirements